ITPrism/CrowdfundingPayment-StripeConnect/README.md

-Crowdfunding Payment - Stripe Connect
+CrowdfundingPayment - Stripe Connect
 ==========================
-( Version 1.0 )
+( Version 1.1 )
 - - -

 This is a plug-in for Crowdfunding platform, which provides an ability to make payments via Stripe Connect.